How do I make my installer display "Uninstall/Change" button in Control Panel?

 Create a custom behaviour

-In the Registry Page create the following registry key under the Current User/ Local Machine hive:
+In the Registry Page - Installer Project create the following registry key under the Current User/ Local Machine hive:

 where MyApplication is the Product Name you assigned for the project in the “Product Details” Page.